 An oak forest reflects 17% of the incident radiation when it is leafy, and only about 11% when it is leafless, i.e. significantly less than meadows and crops (25%).
 Halfway up the stand or on the ground, only 1.2% and 0.6% of the daylight is measured in the fully leafy state in young stands, and about 20% and 2% in very old stands.

 Light conditions are crucial for the competitiveness of tree species.
 In a clearing, the light woods can grow in a few years.
-Under their canopy, the shade woods germinate and slowly grow higher and higher.
+Under their canopy, the shade woods germinate and only very slowly grow higher and higher.
 Their canopy is so dense that the lightwoods underneath do not gain any material and do not rejuvenate.
 In time, the most shade-tolerant species becomes dominant, if the other site conditions suit it.

 In Central Europe this is the beech (Fagus sylvatica), it is the species of the zonal forests.
 Only on very poor soils or at high groundwater levels, or in the driest basin landscapes it is not competitive.
-In the western part of Eastern Europe, the climate is too continental for the beech, which is replaced by the hornbeam (Carpinus betulus) as a shade wood species, and even further east by the oak (Quercus).
+In the W part of Eastern Europe, the climate is too continental for the beech, which there is replaced by the hornbeam (Carpinus betulus) as a shade wood species, and even further east by the oak (Quercus).

 The mean daily temperature is 2 °C higher at the canopy in summer than at ground level, the mean daily maximum even up to 11 °C higher, while the mean daily minimum is about 2 to 3 °C lower.
-The mean humidity is 98% at ground level and decreases with altitude to 77%.
+The mean humidity is 98% at ground level and decreases with increased height to 77%.
 The wind speed is low in the forest.
 Since the forest floor is protected from direct radiation, it remains noticeably cooler in the forest during the day than in open stands.

 The leaf area index (LAI), i.e. the ratio of the total leaf area of the tree stand to the ground area it covers, is very important for forest productivity.
 It can only reach a certain maximum, because otherwise the lower shaded leaves would not show a positive mass balance.
 But this maximum does not only depend on the daylight intensity, but becomes smaller with insufficient water supply and with nutrient deficiency.
-In pure oak stands the BFI = 5 to 6 (higher in wet years), in fresh mixed stands it can exceed 8, including all wood species, including shrubs.
+In pure oak stands the LAI = 5 to 6 (higher in wet years), in fresh mixed stands it can exceed 8, including all wood species and shrubs.

-Substance production (in tonnes per hectare per year) of a 40-year-old beech stand in Denmark:
+Dry matter production (t · ha-1· a-1) of a 40-year-old beech stand in Denmark:

 Gross production of assimilating leaves = 23.5

-respiration losses (leaves 4.6; stems 4.5 and roots 0.9) = 10.0
+Respiratory losses (leaves 4.6; stems 4.5 and roots 0.9) = 10.0

 Annual production (leaves 2.7; stems 1.0; litter and roots 0.2) = 3.9